How to Tell if Your Dog Is Overweight

 "Use an actual measuring cup to measure your pet's food, not just a cup out of the cabinet," says Thomas Watson, DVM.
 He's a veterinarian at Carolinas Veterinary Medical Hospital in Charlotte, N.C.

 Cut back on treats.
-You may not realize how many extra calories you're giving your dog when you toss him a treat.
+You may not realize how many extra calories you're giving your dog when you toss them a treat.

 "Reducing the number of treats given in a day greatly helps," Watson says.

-Give him half of what he's used to, and then reduce it even more over a few days.
+Give them half of what they used to, and then reduce it even more over a few days.
 Or swap typical dog treats for healthy foods like carrots, green beans, or rice cakes.
 "These healthy treats are low in calories and can be beneficial to your dog," Gonsky says.

-Feed him more often.
+Feed them more often.
 "Multiple small meals are better than one large meal a day," Watson says.
-That's because it keeps your dog's blood sugar level steadier throughout the day, so his body is less likely to store extra calories.
+That's because it keeps your dog's blood sugar level steadier throughout the day, so their body is less likely to store extra calories.

 Don't leave food out.
 Many dogs don't know how to self-regulate.
 Instead of leaving dog food out all day, feed your pup at specific times.
 After about 15 minutes, take away whatever's left over.
-But keep his water dish out all day so he has plenty of fresh drinking water, Gonsky says.
+But keep their water dish out all day so they have plenty of fresh drinking water, Gonsky says.

 Choose the right food.
 Instead of buying any over-the-counter "light" dog food, ask your veterinarian for a recommendation.
-He or she knows your pup and can determine the best ingredients and portion size.
+They know your pup and can determine the best ingredients and portion size.

-Keep him out of the kitchen.
+Keep them out of the kitchen.
 Table scraps and food that accidentally falls onto the floor can be tempting and tack on pounds.
-Keep him in another room while you cook and eat so he'll be less fixated on your food and won't take in extra calories.
+Keep them in another room while you cook and eat so they'll be less fixated on your food and won't take in extra calories.

 Remember the age-old formula.
 "The bottom line for pets and weight is the same as it is for people: diet and exercise," Gonsky says.
 When in doubt, keep this rule of thumb in mind.